What are logbook loans?

 Are there any advantages to a logbook loan?

-- Logbook loan companies may consider people with poor credit who aren’t able to get a loan from mainstream lenders.
+- You might be able to get a loan with bad credit – logbook loan companies may consider applications from people with poor credit who aren’t able to get a loan from mainstream lenders.

 What are the disadvantages of a logbook loan?

-- Interest rates are typically far higher than an unsecured personal loan from mainstream lenders.
+- Interest can be sky-high – interest rates are typically far higher than an unsecured personal loan from mainstream lenders.

-- You could struggle to pay back what you owe and end up in even more debt.
+- You could struggle with repayments – if you’re struggling to pay back what you owe, you could end up in serious debt.

 How does a logbook loan impact your credit score?